What Is STaaS (Storage as a Service)?

 Some of the disadvantages of STaaS are

-3. Vendors can go through downtime times where the service is not available, which can be a concern for mission-critical information.
+- Vendors can go through downtime times when the service is not available, which can be a concern for mission-critical information.

 Conclusion

 Companies have become more data-driven and it’s the new standard.
-Captured data has inherent value to the entire enterprise from a number of sources.
-When it is combined with other public data sources using an analytical or intelligent cloud service, your own data can have more importance.
+Captured data has inherent value to the entire enterprise from several sources.
+When it is combined with other public data sources using an analytical or intelligent cloud service, your data can have more importance.
 On a cloud network, 47% of marketing departments would have almost 60% of their apps.

 So, if you already have a storage system running and feel confident that your information is protected, then you better give it another thought.
 If you have branch offices located around the globe and work on the data generated by your data storage appliance, then imagine if your central location gets hit by a natural disaster.
 In such scenarios, your data will crumble, and the remote users will not be able to access the data and therefore, the continuity of the business will fall into grave danger.

-However, if you have your data storage appliance synchronised to the cloud storage?
-All your enterprise data will then be secure in the cloud and that can be accessed from anywhere in the world by any of your approved employees.
+However, if you have your data storage appliance synchronized to the cloud storage?
+All your enterprise data will then be secure in the cloud and can be accessed from anywhere in the world by any of your approved employees.
 Thus, certainly ensuring business continuity.

-STaaS is a viable alternative to installing and maintaining their own storage facilities for a small or mid-size company that lacks the operating budget and/or employees.
+STaaS is a viable alternative to installing and maintaining storage facilities for a small or mid-size company that lacks the operating budget and/or employees.